 Pulsed events are edge-sensitive events with auto-reset.
 A pulsed event is generated for a trigger only once when a positive transition edge is detected on the trigger input.
 The examples of pulsed events are pulse inputs (transition pulses on the digital inputs), internal pulsed events (energy pulses and time interval pulses), and events generated by the interval timers.
-The logical controller automatically clears pulsed events are prevented from being triggered by the same event once again.
+The logical controller automatically clears pulsed events at the end of each scan, so that triggers that used pulsed events are prevented from being triggered by the same event once again.